Diangos/Vanadium2/README.md

 Tokens are defined by double brackets `{{...}}` (this can be changed, but this is the default) and their structure is two-part with the two parts separated by an `@`.
 The first part is the function to apply (`closest` in our example) and the second part represents how to apply it, just like a parameter for the function).

 Tokenized strings can resolve to multiple elements so you should take care so that only the elements that you want are selected.

+## Validator configuration object
+This object is used to change the behaviour of Vanadium2.
+For example we can use this object to change the token separators from the default `{{` and `}}` to any separator we want.
+This is described below.

+* **tokenSeparator** - A string or RegExp object that determines the separator considered when parsing tokens.
+The default is `/{{|}}/`.
+* **errorDisplayHandler** - A function that gets called instead of Vanadium2's default function for displaying errors.
+This function gets called for a rule only if the `addMessage` property is set to true for that rule.
+Has no default since this is an override.
+* **observeDOM** - A boolean that when set to `true` will listen to changes to the DOM will try to add event listeners to any new inputs that appear on the page (if they correspond to any rules).
+This is performance intensive (it uses a mutationObserver and runs an init for every input added).
+The default is `false`.